- Q. What kind of test subjects are included in EJU?

 - Q. Please provide any available references and study methods for the Japan and World test.

-- Q. Does the EJU contain subjects in languages other than Japanese?
+- Q. Does EJU contain subjects in languages other than Japanese?

 - Q. What are the differences between the Mathematics Course 1 and Mathematics Course 2 tests?

-- Q. Is the EJU administered only in Japanese?
+- Q. Is EJU administered only in Japanese?

-- Q. Are collections of past EJU questions available for purchase?
+- Q. Are collections of the past EJU questions available for purchase?

-- Q. Have all past questions used in the EJU been made public?
+- Q. Have all past questions used in EJU been made public?

-- Q. Please explain the methods of studying and learning materials for the EJU.
+- Q. Please explain the methods of studying and learning materials for EJU.

-- Q. At which schools can I study for the EJU?
+- Q. At which schools can I study for EJU?

 Subjects, Syllabuses, Question Booklets

-Q. What specific test subjects are included in the EJU?
+Q. What kind of test subjects are included in EJU?

 Q. Where can I find the scope of the syllabuses?